-The TTC APA Accredited Doctoral Internship in Professional Psychology Program is designed to prepare pre-doctoral psychology interns for entry level practice in the field.
+The TTC Doctoral Internship in Professional Psychology Program is designed to prepare pre-doctoral psychology interns for entry level practice in the field.
 The major goals of the program are to extend the intern's previous learning with further development of the knowledge, skill, and attitudes integral to the practitioner-scholar model of training.
-Specifically, the goals and objectives of the program include the preparation of professional psychology practitioners able to:
+Specifically, the goals and objectives of the program include the preparation of professional psychology practitioners to:

 - 1. Ethically deliver effective diagnostic and therapeutic services to diverse populations. - a.
-Interns will demonstrate diagnostic skills using various techniques such as structured diagnostic clinical interviews and psychological assessment, including both objective and projective assessment instruments. - b.
+Interns will demonstrate diagnostic skills using our structured diagnostic clinical interview, including a Mental Status Exam to assess for risk factors, arrive at a diagnosis, create treatment plans and provide recommendations. - b.
 Interns will demonstrate therapeutic skills across diverse modalities (including individual, couples, group and family psychotherapy; crisis intervention; and assessment for high risk behaviors) and theoretical perspectives (e.g., cognitive-behavioral, psychodynamic, structural-strategic family systems). - c.
 Interns will demonstrate diagnostic and therapeutic skills with clients diverse in terms of clinical and addiction concerns, age (youth to older adults), gender, sexual orientation, ethnicity, and socioeconomic status. - d.
 Interns will demonstrate ethical behavior and understanding in conducting diagnostic and therapeutic services and in their interactions with clients, members of the community, and other professionals. - 2.
 Critically evaluate and apply psychological literature to clinical practice. - a.
-Interns will formulate case conceptualizations that draw upon theoretical and research knowledge. - b.
-Interns will engage in well timed and effective intake assessment and therapeutic interventions consistent with current psychological knowledge and the community standard of care. - 3.
-Work with other disciplines, and to provide training and consultation to a variety of professionals across diverse populations and settings. - a.
-Interns will demonstrate appropriate and professional interactions and an ability to work in a multidisciplinary setting and with other
+Interns will formulate case conceptualizations that draw upon theoretical and research knowledge. - Interns will engage in well timed and effective assessment and therapeutic interventions consistent with current psychological knowledge and the community standard of care. - 3.
+Work with other disciplines, and provide training and consultation to a variety of professionals across diverse populations and settings. - a.
+Interns will demonstrate appropriate and professional interactions and an ability to work in a multidisciplinary setting with other disciplines (medical, psychiatric, nursing, social work, other mental health, and administration).

-- disciplines (medical, psychiatric, nursing, social work, other mental health, and administration). - b.
+b.
 Interns will appropriately seek consultation or supervision and use it productively.

-The Doctoral Internship in Professional Psychology offers five full-time internship positions; two in our Adult program and three in our Youth program.
+The Doctoral Internship in Professional Psychology Program offers five full-time internship positions.

-Psychology interns are afforded the opportunity to be involved in a variety of programs.
-All interns provide services in our Inpatient Treatment Program: ITP.
-Adult interns also provide individual and group psychotherapy in at least two of the following programs: Short Term & Long Term Residential Adult Treatment Programs; Outpatient Mental Health and Outpatient Substance Abuse/Dual Diagnosis Adult Services; Community Mental Health; & Full Service Partnership.
-Youth interns also participate in our Adolescent Outpatient Mental Health and Outpatient Substance Abuse Services.
-The aforementioned programs are described below.
-The patient population presents a wide-range of clinical concerns including not only chemical dependency and HIV/AIDS, but also a wide range of mental health issues including affective, anxiety, psychotic and characterological disorders, as well as other clinical concerns.
+Psychology interns are accepted in 2 tracks, and afforded the opportunity to be involved in a variety of Programs.
+The Adult track offers involvement in our Inpatient Hospital, Co-Ed Residential Adult Treatment Program; Outpatient Mental Health and Outpatient Co-Occurring Disorders Adult Services.
+In the Youth track, interns work in our Youth Outpatient Mental Health and Outpatient Substance Use Services, while spending some time in the Inpatient Hospital.
+The patient population presents a wide-range of clinical concerns including not only substance use and HIV/AIDS, but also a wide range of mental health issues including affective, anxiety, psychotic and characterological disorders.
 TTC serves a diverse client population in term of age (adolescents to older adults), gender, sexual orientation, ethnicity, and socioeconomic status.
-Approximately 25 % of the client population is youth, and 15 % are older adults.
-Ethnic groups served include African-American (25%), Latina/Latino (13%), European-American (60%), Asian-American (1%), and Native American (1%).
-Females are 40% of our client population and GLBT clients are 20% of our population.
-Approximately 80% are funded by the public sector and 20% are funded by the private sector.
+Approximately 8% of the client population is youth, and 22% are older adults.
+Ethnic groups served include African-American (7%), Latina/Latino (29%), European-American (65%), Asian-American (2%), and Native American (<1%).
+Females are 35% of our client population and LGBT clients are 8% of our population.
+Approximately 65% are funded by the public sector and 35% are funded by the private sector.